10 Amazing Cherry Blossom Spots in Okayama: Famous Spots, Hidden Gems, and Best Time to See Them [2025 Edition]

 In 1670, Ikeda Mitsumasa, the feudal lord of Okayama, founded Japan's first "public school for the common people."
 Built deep in a valley, the school was named Shizutani School.
 Many capable leaders who would go on to shape Japan's history came from here.
 The stately lecture hall with its gabled roof is worthy of being called the "Hall of Learning."
 It has been designated a national treasure.
 The area is dotted with facilities designated as important cultural properties by the nation, including the shrine where a statue of Confucius, the father of Confucianism, is enshrined.
 In 2015, it was recognized as the first Japan Heritage Site along with the "Special Historic Site of the Former Kodokan (Ibaraki Prefecture)," "Historic Site of the Ashikaga School (Tochigi Prefecture)," and "Historic Site of Kan'i-en (Oita Prefecture)" as "Educational Heritage Sites of Early Modern Japan - The Source of the Spirit of Learning and Etiquette."

-Handayama Botanical Garden, located next to Okayama city, is a vast area of about 110,000 square meters where about 3,200 species and 150,000 plants are planted.
-In spring, about 1,000 cherry trees bloom, decorating the garden.
-You can enjoy a variety of varieties such as Somei Yoshino, weeping cherry, and Oshima cherry, and the ancient trees that are over 100 years old are particularly impressive.
-One of the attractions of the garden is that you can enjoy the view of Okayama city along with the cherry blossoms while strolling along the garden's promenade.
-In addition, a Sakura Festival is held every year to coincide with the peak cherry blossom season, with a variety of events such as nighttime illuminations and food truck stalls.
+Handa Botanical Garden, located adjacent to Okayama city, is home to approximately 150,000 plants of approximately 3,200 species planted across a vast area of approximately 110,000 square meters.
+In spring, approximately 1,000 cherry trees bloom, adorning the garden.
+You can enjoy a wide variety of cherry trees, including Somei Yoshino, weeping cherry, and Oshima cherry, and the ancient trees, some over 100 years old, are particularly impressive.
+One of the garden's attractions is being able to enjoy the view of Okayama city alongside the cherry blossoms while strolling along the garden's promenade.
+In addition, a Cherry Blossom Festival is held every year to coincide with the peak cherry blossom viewing season, with a variety of events taking place, including nighttime illuminations and food truck stalls.
 It is a recommended spot for families and couples.

-• Night cherry blossoms/illumination: Available (during the cherry blossom festival, from sunset to 9:00 p.m.)
+Night cherry blossoms and illuminations: Available (during the Cherry Blossom Festival, from sunset to 9:00 PM)

-• Address: 3-1 Hokaiin, Okayama City, Kita Ward Prefecture
+Address: 3-1 Okayama Prefecture, Kita-ku, Okayama City, Kita Ward

-Admission fee: Adults (high school students and above) 310 yen, children (elementary and junior high school students) 125 yen, free for those aged 65 and over with official proof of age.
+Admission fee: Adults (high school students and above) 310 yen, children (elementary and junior high school students) 125 yen, free for those 65 years of age or older with official proof of age.

 • Nearby tourist attractions: Okayama Korakuen Garden, Okayama Castle